-It is absolutely normal to worry about the next stock market crash.
-You probably have a portion of your life savings wrapped up in your retirement fund, which is tied to the success of the stock market.
+It is normal to worry about the next stock market crash.
+You probably have a portion of your life savings wrapped up in your retirement fund, which is tied to the stock market’s success.

 The big question is should you fear a crash, and what can you do to avoid it?
 This analysis will help you decide.